FernandoBasso/devnotes/content/Math/Intervals.md

+---
+tags:
+  - math
+  - interval
+  - programming-language
+---
+## Intro to intervals and ranges

 The symbol for the open interval is the left parenthesis “(” if the interval is open on the left, and the right parenthesis “)” if the interval is open on the right.